alfredo87/Linux-from-Thunderbolt-on-iMac/README.md

 Then run sudo mkinitcpio -P [the path to init image]
 ###    And NOW the openBSD installation (really not hard)
-Th* drive like all the others.
+The USB4 drive magically appears as an /dev/sd* drive like all the other drives: sd0,sd1,etc.

-Install openBSD and enjoy creating a desktop based on XFCE$ or KDE Plasma!e drive on the USB4 port just appears as an sd
+Install openBSD and enjoy creating a desktop based on XFCE4 or KDE Plasma.

 I hope this helps somebody else to keep "old" Intel Apple macs running.